The Atomic Bomb Considered As Hungarian High School Science Fair Project

 The Eotvos Contests were a powerful mean for the stimulation of mathematics on a large scale and were used to motivate mathematical culture in the society.
 It also provided a channel to search for talented youths.
 The contests, which have been open to Hungarian high school students in their last year since 1894, played a remarkable role in the development of mathematics.

 Okay.
 But I want to challenge this.
 During this era, formal education in Hungary began at age 10.
-By age ten, John von Neumann, greatest of the Hungarian supergeniuses, already spoke English, French, German, Italian, and Ancient Greek, knew integral and differential calculus, and could multiple and divide 8-digit numbers in his head.
+By age ten, John von Neumann, greatest of the Hungarian supergeniuses, already spoke English, French, German, Italian, and Ancient Greek, knew integral and differential calculus, and could multiply and divide 8-digit numbers in his head.
 Wikipedia notes that on his first meeting with his math teacher, the math teacher “was so astounded with the boy’s mathematical talent that he was brought to tears”.
 This doesn’t sound like a guy whose potential was kindled by formal education.
 This sounds like a guy who would have become one of history’s great mathematicians even if his teachers had slept through his entire high school career.

 Likewise, the book above notes that Dennis Gabor, the Hungarian inventor of holography, “developed his passion for physics during his youth, but did so for the most part on his own”.
 His biography notes that “During his childhood in Budapest, Gabor and his brother would often duplicate the experiments they read about in scientific journals in their home laboratory.”